Orcomp/DemoWebsite/documentation/gettingstarted/gettingStarted.md

 - CPU:  1.7 GHz
 - RAM: 2 GB

 Installation
 ------------

 Double click on the executable and follow through the prompts.

-The program will be installed in "C:\Program Files (x86)\Wild Gums\Rantt for Desktop"
+The program will be installed in `C:\Program Files (x86)\Wild Gums\Rantt for Desktop`

 Sample project files can also be found in this installation folder under the following folder names:

 - ActualPlanned (two datasets are defined in the same project)
 - Elsinore (Operations and Calendar)
 - FinoFlex (Operations and Calendar)
-- Globex (Operations and Operation Relationships)
+- Globex (Operations and Relationships)
 - MultiDataset (Multiple Datasets)
 - CurrentTime (only Operations)

-Workspaces and settings files are saved in %AppData%/Wild Gums/Rantt
+Workspaces and settings files are saved in `%AppData%/Wild Gums/Rantt`

 Required Data
 -------------